 - Both dairy cattle and beef feedlots require actions and risk assessments to minimise heat stress and manage the risks of heat load.

 Other research has found that dairy cattle exposed to temperatures outside of their environmental comfort thermal range have lower reproductive performances and lower milk yields.
 Dairy cattle have a thermal range of 5 to 25°C, which can be difficult to achieve in a crowded milking station at any time of the year.
-Maintaining a consistent and cool temperature without mechanical ventilation like Solar Whiz is near impossible.
+Maintaining a consistent and cool temperature without mechanical ventilation like Solar Whiz is nearly impossible.

 But don’t farms already ventilate their sheds?